zcash/halo2/book/src/design/proving-system/lookup.md

 ## Technique Description

+For ease of explanation, we'll first describe a simplified version of the argument that ignores zero knowledge.

 We express lookups in terms of a "subset argument" over a table with $2^k$ rows (numbered from 0), and columns $A$ and $S$.